Schools, education and childcare

 - ventilation of classrooms and maximising the use of outdoor spaces for learning and play

 - having an outbreak management plan (for when cases rise in their setting or in the local area)

-For close contacts (with someone who has tested positive) the guidance for self-isolating changed on the 16 August, read more on our testing and self-isolating page.
+For information about isolating if you are a close contact (with someone who has tested positive) go to our testing and self-isolating page.